‘The Big Bang Theory’ Season 11: Will Amy And Sheldon Get Married In New Season?

 CBS renewed The Big Bang Theory for two more seasons in March.
 All the original stars have inked their new contracts and will be returning to star in Season 11 and Season 12.

 The Big Bang Theory Season 11 is expected to premiere sometime in the fall.
-And the new season might or might not open with a time jump.
+And the new season may or may not open with a time jump.

 [Featured Image by Christopher Polk/Getty Images]